-The project team shall demonstrate that the integrated LSST Data Management Subsystem has met its technical specifications as enumerated in the Data Management System Requirements LSE-61, specifically those designated as 1a and 1b priority.
+The project team shall demonstrate that the integrated LSST Data Management Subsystem has met the technical specifications enumerated in the Data Management System Requirements LSE-61.

 The objective of this operational requirement is to ensure that the integrated as-delivered Data Management System (DMS), including all supporting infrastructure, has been verified against its requirements.
 The top-level requirements for the DMS are given in the Data Management System Requirements LSE-61, and are derived from the Observatory System Specifications (OSS), LSE-30, which in turn are derived from the LSST System Requirements (LSR), LSE-29 and the Science Requirements Document (SRD) LPM-17.
 The DMSR is complemented by the Data Product Definition Document (DPDD), LSE-163, which describes the data products to be delivered by the Large Synoptic Survey Telescope (LSST).